revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ### Can users create and edit cards inside the board?

-Yes.
-Add `KanbanCardEditorDialogPlugin` and pass `kanbanCardEditorDialog` options.
-The packaged editor supports standard fields, custom fields, validation, create defaults, deletion confirmation, and CRUD events.
+Yes. `KanbanPlugin` auto-installs `KanbanCardEditorDialogPlugin`.
+Assign `kanbanCardEditorDialog` options through the underlying grid element to configure standard fields, custom fields, validation, create defaults, deletion confirmation, and CRUD events.

 ### Does the board support keyboard and touch interaction?